palonso/MAEST/README.md

 We provide a number of options to extract embeddings from the pre-trained MAEST models presented in the paper:

-- `extract_embeddings`: retuns a [3, 768] vector with the embeddings for each audio file in the `predict` dataset.
+- `extract_embeddings`: returns a [3, 768] vector with the embeddings for each audio file in the `predict` dataset.
 The three dimensions of the first axis correspond to the CLS token, the DIST token and the average of the rest of tokens (see Section 4.1 from the paper).
 - `extract_logits`: returns logits that can be used in the teacher student setup, or transformed into label predictions by applying a `Sigmoid` function.